eciii/pkdb/Ideal specs/Meta theory.md

 - _Digital world_ in contrast to _physical world_.
 - The digital world emerges from the _processing_, _transmission_, and _storage_ of _digital information_ (the _digital information triad_).
 - _IT_ is the concept that comprises all the technologies that enable the realization of the digital information triad.
+Such technologies can be mostly classified by the facet of the triad they enable:
+	- _Compute_ technologies enable the processing facet.
+	- _Networking_ technologies enable the transmission facet.
+	- Storage technologies enable the storage facet.
-An _IT system_ is a concrete implementation of such technologies.
+- An _IT system_ is a concrete implementation of such technologies.
+IT systems are in general very complex because they are composed of several interrelated subsystems that span over several layers of abstraction.
+- The term _infrastructure_ refers to the foundational structures that emerge form the combination and consolidation of the lower-level subsystems in a system in order to sustain higher-level subsystems.
-- _IT Infrastructure_ is the concept that comprises the foundational structures and underlying IT systems necessary to sustain higher-level IT systems.
+- _IT Infrastructure_ refers to the foundational structures that emerge form the combination and consolidation of the lower-level subsystems in an IT system in order to sustain higher-level subsystems.
+The concept of IT infrastructure also encompasses the actual technologies used and the ways these technologies were integrated and interact with each other.